 The score is very telling to help your business understand how many raving fans your brand has in comparison to your key competitors and industry benchmarks.

-While our market research company always recommends using an open-ended question after NPS to gather context to help understand the driving forces behind the score, sometimes it does not tell the whole story.
+While our online survey company always recommends using an open-ended question after NPS to gather context to help understand the driving forces behind the score, sometimes it does not tell the whole story.

 This is where regression analysis can help.

-Let’s say in the same survey after you asked the likelihood to recommend, you asked a series of satisfaction questions related to your customer experience at your restaurant.
+Keeping with the restaurant survey from above, let’s say in the same survey you ask a series of customer satisfaction questions related to respondents’ dining experience at your restaurant.

 You believe the price and food are good at your restaurant but you think there might be some underlying drivers really pushing your high NPS.